-As such, the NBO and NDOT plan to be strong partners to the Internet Service Providers (ISPs) as they build out the broadband network and will ensure the latest climate risk and mitigation plans are readily available to them.
+As such, NBO and NDOT plan to be strong partners to the ISPs as they build out the broadband network and will ensure the latest climate risk and mitigation plans are readily available to them.
 NBO has added flood and wind hazard information to the NE Broadband Map.
 In addition, NEMA will continue to provide updates on hazard mitigation and new or changing climate threats.
 SHMP Objective 4.2 commits to providing the best available floodplain mapping which will also inform any needed adjustments to the plan.

 With the resources and plans to regularly update weather and climate risk information, Nebraska feels confident in its efforts for climate hazard mitigation.
 And as internet services become more widely available to its citizens, warning communications and alerts will be more widespread and able to help the community prepare and protect against the unavoidable storms, wildfires, and tornadoes that are to come.

-With respect to BEAD funded infrastructure, Nebraska will strive to ensure that lastmile network equipment will not be built in flood-prone areas, and if it must be, the grantee will provide a plan to protect its network and power supplies.
-For Fiber-to-the-home installations (FTTH), it is recommended there be a battery backup solution available to residents for purchase from the ISPs.
-Each grantee must provide a network restoration plan for severe storms including flooding, tornadoes, ice storms, and wildfire.
+With respect to BEAD-funded infrastructure, Nebraska will strive to ensure that lastmile network equipment will not be built in flood-prone areas, and if it must be, the subgrantee will provide a plan to protect its network and power supplies.
+For FTTP installations, it is recommended there be a battery backup solution available to residents for purchase from the ISPs.
+Each subgrantee must provide a network restoration plan for severe storms including flooding, tornadoes, ice storms, and wildfire.